 The proposed dredging intends to deliver a channel from Pelican to Marks Point that is 3.5 metres below Australian Height Datum (AHD) and 60 metres wide allowing vessels drawing a maximum of 2.5 metres draft to transit the channel.

 Like all major construction projects.
 Dredging projects must go through legislated planning approvals before proceeding.

-We are also developing a strategy to secure funding for a long-term statewide dredging program to improve efficiency, reduce costs and enable more consistent and frequent dredging to be undertaken in the future.
+TfNSW is working towards the establishment of a long-term, sustainable dredging program to support boaters’ access to key waterways.
+This will aim to improve efficiency, reduce costs and enable more consistent and frequent dredging to be undertaken in the future.

 We are continuing with planning and project development including carrying out the environmental investigations which will inform the next stages of the project.